Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Pilot-study Results and analysis

 The final configuration of the model, including the UMAP and the HDBSCAN parameters, largely mirrors those used for BERTopic.
 The only major difference is the use of \texttt{min\_count} parameter in place of \texttt{min\_df}, which serves a similar function by controlling the minimum frequency a word must appear in the corpus to be considered for the clustering process.
 The embedding model used by default in Top2Vec is \texttt{all-MiniLM-L6-v2}, as confirmed by the verbose output during the fitting process.

 Using the optimal configuration, Top2Vec generates a total of \texttt{18 topics}, which is two topics more than the output generated by BERTopic.
 These topics are generally cohesive and interpretable, and could be reliably mapped back to the original chunks used during the model training.
 The final model output, along with labels and keyword lists, is presented in Table \ref{tab:top2vec_full_labels}.
 In several cases, the model produces topic clusters that closely resemble those found in the BERTopic output.
 For instance, two distinct topics relating to port-a-cath procedures emerge, similar to those identified by BERTopic, with keywords reflecting different aspects of the same clinical theme.
 However, not all topic clusters capture the broader context with the same accuracy.
 In one case, a conversation surrounding needle sizes is isolated into a broader, more general topic, namely \textbf{Topic 18}, but the model fails to recognize that the discussion is part of a larger conversation about needle types and procedures, as the interview transcripts suggest.
 As a result, the topic is reduced to a generic theme about ‘‘experiences and information", with keywords focusing on different medical and non-medical terminology and procedural words, such as ``asked" and ``conversation", rather than a cohesive and concrete theme.
 In general, the model produces interpretable results that align reasonably well with human-labeled themes.
-The ability to trace topic clusters back to specific document chunks makes manual evaluation possible and useful. \footnote{ Using the same parameters as the final BERTopic model with six-sentence chunks, C-Top2Vec produces up to 86 topics, many of which are overly fragmented or completely redundant.
-While increasing \texttt{min\_samples} and \texttt{min\_cluster\_size} parameters does reduce the topic count, to around 30 topics on average at best, the resulting clusters often lack coherence and show heavy overlap in keywords.
-In addition, without the ability to trace topics back to the original text segments, evaluating the quality of topics becomes nearly impossible. } While both C-Top2Vec and the original Top2Vec implementations are explored during the experimentation process, we only use the latter in the final comparative analysis.
-This decision is due to the fact that the original Top2Vec model supports document-to-topic mapping.
+The ability to trace topic clusters back to specific document chunks makes manual evaluation possible and useful.